kubernetes-sigs/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

 - Use of the `Reason` field is required (currently in Cluster API reasons is added only when condition are false)
 - Controllers should apply their conditions to a resource the first time they visit the resource, even if the status is `Unknown`.
   (currently Cluster API controllers add conditions at different stages of the reconcile loops).
 Please note that:
-  - If more than one controller add conditions to same resources, conditions managed by the different controllers will be applied at different time.
+  - If more than one controller adds conditions to the same resources, conditions managed by the different controllers will be applied at different times.
   - Kubernetes API conventions account for exceptions to this rule; for known conditions, the absence of a condition status should be interpreted the same as `Unknown`, and typically indicates that reconciliation has not yet finished.
 - Cluster API is also dropping its own `Condition` type and will start using `metav1.Conditions` from the Kubernetes API.

-The last point also has another implication, which is the removal of the `Severity` field which is currently used to determine priority when merging conditions into the ready summary.
+The last point also has another implication, which is the removal of the `Severity` field which is currently used to determine priority when merging conditions into the `Ready` summary condition.

 However, considering all the work to clean up and improve readiness and availability, now dropping the `Severity` field is not an issue anymore.
 Let's clarify this with an example: